Chocorua Mountain Club

 CMC members also help maintain trails on Conservancy-owned and Conservancy-managed conservation lands, including the following trails: Bickford Heights; Old Mail Road; Heron Pond Loop (Lonely Lake); Middle Trail; Watkins Way; Hunters Trail; and Highland Trail.

 Trail Map: The CMC publishes a detailed Tyvek map of all trails in the Mount Chocorua region.
-This trail map is available for purchase at local stores in Chocorua and Tamworth.
+This trail map is available for purchase at The Other Store and other stores in Chocorua and Tamworth.

 The CMC organizes an annual spring Trail Clearing Day the second Saturday in May, between the end of mud season and the beginning of black flies, followed by a splendid potluck dinner for all participants and annual meeting.